rod-moreno/RM_CSCI460/README.md

 # 6/3/26

 During this week, I started taking actual data from the matches, and creating my final dataset.
 This process included recoding several pieces of data, and binding data together from different sources.
 From this data, I started to create the prediction models, trying Random Forests, Boosted Trees, and a Logistic Regression.
 The second step after creating the model is to give each character their statistics, which will be used to create the predictions for the simulation.

+# 6/10/26

+This week was used to finalize the model, landing on a Boosted Tree using feature subsampling in order to smooth out the importance of the predictors inside this model.
+I also kept scaling the dataset.
+The actual model formula is still in progress, due to the imbalanced nature of the dataset.
+The next steps are to learn about this imbalance and try to assuage it, and then move on with the actual application.

+# 6/15/26

+This week was mostly used for sidebars and other EDA ideas I had that were largely unrelated to the prediction, but rather some of the curiosities I had about the game itself.
+All I really did was run different visualizations and calculate certain metrics based off of columns that already appear in the table.
+I also started working on the Shiny application, which will be used for the live demo.

+#6/23/26

+The Shiny app works, and I've made the other pages of the application besides the predictor to be working fine.
+The rest of the week was spent creating the slide deck used for the presentation on 6/30.